tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 Of course this assumes there's a user interface for you to push the help.
 With developer docs, the help might best appear in the form of code comments, error messages, man[ual] pages in the terminal.

 But even when a user goes to your help system, the principle of immersion still applies.
-Users consuming content prefer to stay within that content  of thepage rather than move back and forth with a sidebar nav, which exists somewhat "outside" of page content.
+Users consuming content prefer to stay within that content of the page rather than move back and forth with a sidebar nav, which exists somewhat "outside" of page content.

 <img src="../media/vectors/wtd_doc_navigation_usersclickinlinelinks.svg"  style="border: 1px solid #dedede;"/>